car insurance costs in Switzerland

 Here is an overview of the average annual and monthly costs:

-• Comprehensive insurance: 1,250 francs per year (104 francs per month)
+• Comprehensive insurance: 1,250 Swiss francs per year (104 Swiss francs per month)

-1. Choosing a higher excess: Reduces the premium by up to 20 percent.
+1. Choosing a higher excess: Reduces the premium by up to 20 per cent.

-2. Annual payment: Often five to ten percent cheaper than monthly instalments.
+2. Annual payment: Often five to ten per cent cheaper than monthly instalments.

-4. Declaring limited mileage: If you drive little (e.g., under 8,000 km/year).
+4. Specifying a limited mileage: If you drive little (e.g. under 8,000 km/year).

 Expert tips and legal aspects for Germans in Switzerland

 For Germans importing their vehicle into Switzerland, taking out Swiss car insurance is mandatory.
-The German no-claims discount (SF class) is not always transferred one-to-one; the classification can vary.
+The German no-claims discount (SF class) is not always transferred one-to-one; the classification may vary.
 Clarify this in advance with the insurer.
 The so-called SF class table can provide guidance here, but it is specific to Germany.

 Here is your checklist for optimisation:

-2. Compare offers: Check at least three different insurers.
+2. Compare offers: check at least three different insurers.

-3. Check deductible: A higher deductible reduces premiums (e.g., from 500 to 1,000 francs).
+3. Check the excess: a higher excess lowers the premium (e.g. from 500 to 1,000 francs).

 Conclusion: Actively manage car insurance costs in Switzerland